atgrau/Heuristic-Evaluation-Tool/README.md

 Heuristic Evaluation Tool is a *Final Degree Project* built with *PHP & MySQL*

 ## Vision
-Heuristic Evaluation Tool is a web application that allows to perform an heuristic evaluation of the interface of an interactive system.
+A web application that allows to perform an heuristic evaluation of the interface of an interactive system.

 ## Features per Stakeholder